elatov/elatov.github.io/_posts/2013-05-22-set-up-simplesamlphp-as-an-idp-to-be-used-in-an-sp-initiated-sso-with-google-apps.md

 >         `</form>`
 >
 >
 >     The **RelayState** token is an opaque reference to state information maintained at the service provider.
-(The **RelayState** mechanism can leak details of the user&#8217;s activities at the SP to the IdP and so the SP should take care in its implementation to protect the user&#8217;s privacy.)
+(The **RelayState** mechanism can leak details of the user's activities at the SP to the IdP and so the SP should take care in its implementation to protect the user's privacy.)
 The value of the SAMLRequest parameter is the *base64* encoding of the following `<samlp:authnrequest>` element:
 >
 >         `</samlp:authnrequest><samlp:authnrequest `
 >         `xmlns:samlp="urn:oasis:names:tc:SAML:2.0:protocol"`